Landlord Tips & Tricks

 1. Rent Payment Problems

-A lack of rent payment drains your resources as your property wears and tears, which is worse than having a vacant property.
+A lack of rent payment drains your resources as your property wears and tears.
 The first step is to send the tenant a notice asking them to pay their rent on time.

-If they do so, that's great, but if there's no payment or the problem of late payment persists, you can start the eviction process.
+If they do so, that's great, but if there's no payment or the problem of late payment persists, you may be able to start the eviction process.

 2. Causing Property Damage

 Sometimes you may feel the damage on your property is more than what you would consider normal, which can be worrying.
-Wear and tear that is above normal is reason enough to consider evicting a tenant.
+Wear and tear that is above normal may be reason to consider evicting a tenant.
 So what's the difference between normal and abnormal wear and tear?

-Normal wear and tear does not cause damage to your property, and your tenant is not liable.
+Normal wear and tear does not cause damage to your property, and your tenant is not typically liable.
 Examples are slow shower drainage from pipe build-up, loose faucets, minor scratches on the floor, loose hinges, nail holes on walls, and cracked paint.
-If there's normal wear and tear due to everyday use, you can deduct fees from the security deposit.
+If there's normal wear and tear due to everyday use, you may be able to deduct fees from the security deposit.

-Property damage is something that might require major repairs or extraordinary cleaning, like knocking down a wall or running a car through the garage.
+Property damage, like knocking down a wall or running a car through the garage, is something that might require major repairs or extraordinary cleaning.
 It can also be a tenant placing unauthorized wallpaper or breaking enamel.
-Such situations allow you to send your tenant an eviction notice, especially if they habitually cause such damages.
+Such situations may allow you to send your tenant an eviction notice, especially if they habitually cause such damages.

 3. Public Nuisance

 If your property is within a community, tenants are expected to abide by specific guidelines.
-While occasional complaints from other tenants are expected, landlords should take repeated violations seriously.
+While occasional complaints from other residents are expected, landlords should take repeated violations seriously.

-For example, if a tenant is repeatedly making loud noises and becoming a public nuisance, a landlord can choose to evict that tenant.
-This is because the police department has the right to fine a property owner if other tenants file a nuisance complaint.
+For example, if a tenant is repeatedly making loud noises and becoming a public nuisance, a landlord may be eligible to evict that tenant.
+Police departments have the right to fine a property owner if other residents file a nuisance complaint.

 Including the consequences of noise violations in the lease agreement can help address such problems earlier.
-If a tenant continues to violate the agreement, send them an eviction notice.
+If a tenant continues to violate the agreement, you may be eligible to send them an eviction notice.

 4. Lease Violation